 What is a U.S. Passport Card?

-While the Passport Card is cheaper to buy than a Passport Book, it can only be used for re-entry into the U.S. from four countries.
-These are Bermuda, Canada, the Caribbean and Mexico.
+While the Passport Card is cheaper to buy than a Passport Book, the card can only be used for re-entry into the U.S. from four countries.
+These countries are Bermuda, Canada, the Caribbean and Mexico.

 Think of a Passport Card as a surface-only official identification card.
 But remember: it’s only good for re-entry by land or sea into the United States from the four countries listed.
 There’s no way around this requirement.

 A Passport Card was created mainly for the convenience of residents in border cities to make it easier for commuters and workers to cross back and forth.
-If all you ever plan to take are cruises that depart and return to the U.S., if you ride Amtrak between the USA and Canada or simply want to drive across the border, a Passport Card will work.
+If all you ever plan to take are cruises that depart and return to the U.S., if you ride Amtrak between the USA and Canada or simply want to drive across the border, a Passport Card will work for you.